 Shalin Mehta developed signal processing algorithms for radars, before earning a Ph.D. in optics at the National University of Singapore from Colin Sheppard’s lab.
 His Ph.D. research led to elegant mathematical models and new label-free imaging technologies.
 He then worked at the intersection of technology development and quantitative biology at the Marine Biological Laboratory in Woods Hole as a Human Frontier Science Program (HFSP) Fellow.
 His postdoctoral research led to novel computational imaging methods to measure the molecular order of the cytoskeleton beyond the resolution limit.
-At CZ Biohub, Mehta leads the Computational Microscopy platform; he and his team integrate optics, inverse algorithms, and machine learning to build computational microscopy platforms that measure the biological architecture and activity with increasing accuracy, precision, and throughput.
-These technologies are developed and deployed to discover biological mechanisms and therapeutic opportunities in close collaboration with CZ Biohub’s projects, platforms, and partners.
+At CZ Biohub SF, Mehta leads the Computational Microscopy platform; he and his team integrate optics, inverse algorithms, and machine learning to build computational microscopy platforms that measure the biological architecture and activity with increasing accuracy, precision, and throughput.
+These technologies are developed and deployed to discover biological mechanisms and therapeutic opportunities in close collaboration with projects, platforms, and partners at CZ Biohub SF.